Theoretical study of orbital torque: Dependence on ferromagnet species and nonmagnetic layer thickness: Results and Discussion

 Figures~\ref{fig:torque_thickness}(a)-\ref{fig:torque_thickness}(d) show $t_{yx}$ as a function of the broadening energy $\Gamma$ for various NM layer numbers $N_\mathrm{NM}$, while $N_\mathrm{FM}=10$ is fixed.
 For $N_\mathrm{NM}=1$, the NM bulk contribution is expected to be negligible, so the torque mainly originates from the NM/FM interface.
 As $N_\mathrm{NM}$ increases, the bulk contribution becomes more pronounced, while the interfacial contribution would remain nearly unchanged.
 Comparing the results for $N_\mathrm{Ti}=1$ and $N_\mathrm{Ti}=40$ [Figs.~\ref{fig:torque_thickness}(a) and ~\ref{fig:torque_thickness}(b)], we find that the bulk Ti contribution dominates once the Ti layer becomes sufficiently thick for both Ti/Co and Ti/Ni.
 In particular, the thickness dependence becomes more prominent as $\Gamma$ decreases, while it weakens for $\Gamma \gtrsim 100 $~meV.

 Noticeable thickness dependences of $t_{yx}$ are also observed in Cu/FM bilayers [Figs.~\ref{fig:torque_thickness}(c) and ~\ref{fig:torque_thickness}(d)].
 Interestingly, for Cu/Ni, the variation of $t_{yx}$ with $N_\mathrm{Cu}$ reverses sign between clean and disordered regimes.
 For $\Gamma \lesssim 30$~meV, $t_{yx}$ increases in the positive direction with $N_\mathrm{Cu}$, implying that the Cu bulk contribution in this regime has the opposite sign to the OT expected for a positive orbital Hall conductivity.
 Consequently, the total torque becomes positive in the thick limit, unlike in other systems.
 This sign reversal recalls the ambiguity in the theoretically predicted sign of the orbital Hall conductivity of Cu.
-In addition, as discussed in Sec.~\ref{sec:results_torque}, the conventional definition of the orbital Hall conductivity does not account for the non-conservation of OAM in crystals, an effect that is implicitly taken into account in the torque calculation.~\cite{go2020theory} In this regard, our results reveal a possible discrepancy between the theoretically calculated bulk orbital Hall conductivity and the effective orbital Hall conductivity measured in OT experiments.
+In addition, as discussed in Secs.~\ref{sec:method_torque} and \ref{sec:results_torque}, the conventional definition of the orbital current is not directly related to the torque acting on the magnetization.
+The conventional orbital Hall conductivity can serve as a good indicator only when the crystal field torque appearing in Eq.~\eqref{eq:continuity} or Eq.~\eqref{eq:continuity_average} is sufficiently small.
+In this regard, our results reveal the existence of a discrepancy between the theoretically calculated bulk orbital Hall conductivity and the effective orbital Hall conductivity measured in OT experiments.